 Are Vaccines Safe?

 - Yes.
-Hundreds of millions of Americans have safely received seasonal flu and COVID-19 vaccines. - Vaccines do not cause diseases.
+The United States long-standing vaccine safety system ensures that vaccines are as safe as possible. - For example, hundreds of millions of Americans have safely received seasonal flu and COVID-19 vaccines.

 Do Vaccinations Cause Side Effects?